anaellle/ProjWeb_GenomeAnnot/README.md

 - plotly==5.18.0

--> See the requiements.txt file for details
+-> See the requirements.txt file for details

 ### How-to use